Compare 41 Performance Management Tools

 - Find out now

 Modern PM software isn’t just for HR— it’s for employees, managers, and leaders.
-Today, more than 70 percent of employees in an organization are “knowledge workers” or “service providers.”
-This means they become more valuable over time.
-Consequently, performance management is shifting from a competitive evaluation model towards ongoing coaching and development.
+Today, more than 70 percent of employees in an organization are knowledge workers or service providers.
+This means they become more valuable over time as their knowledge of the industry and the company’s policies increase.
+Consequently, performance management has shifted from a competitive evaluation model towards ongoing coaching and development.

 According to HR expert Josh Bersin, “Companies that provide high levels of development planning and coaching to their employees have a third less voluntary turnover and generate twice the revenue per employee of their peers.
 These are huge returns.”